chaseruskin/legoHDL/ROADMAP.md

 - [ ] add -instl, -dnld, -mrkt as flags for list command (not mutually exclusive flags)
 - [ ] add ability to search by market

+- [ ] assess tradeoff: delete any git version tags that aren't valid but were identified? -> only really concerned with using existing repos

 - [!] investigate whether to use `git checkout tag` then moving files OR continue using `git clone --single-branch` of tag for installation -> would allow for checking if valid legohdl release point and save space in the long run of having many installations

+- [ ] graph command but -upstream option (returns all blocks that are effected/use this block)

+- [ ] produce error log when trying to make 'new' with a remote repo that isn't empty

 - [ ] have some way of notifying user that a block is missing from installations when trying to export